-Privilege escalation happens when a malicious user of an account or application gains access to the privileges of another user account in the target system.
+Privilege escalation happens when a malicious user exploits a bug, design flaw, or configuration error in an application or operating system to gain elevated access to resources that should normally be unavailable to that user.
 The attacker can then use the newly gained privileges to steal confidential data, run administrative commands or deploy malware – and potentially do serious damage to your operating system, server applications, organization, and reputation.
 In this blog post, we will look at typical privilege escalation scenarios and learn how you can protect user accounts in your systems and applications to maintain a good security posture.

 How Does Privilege Escalation Work?

 Attackers start by exploiting a privilege escalation vulnerability in a target system or application, which lets them override the limitations of the current user account.
 They can then access the functionality and data of another user (horizontal privilege escalation) or obtain elevated privileges, typically of a system administrator or other power user (vertical privilege escalation).
 Such privilege escalation is generally just one of the steps performed in preparation for the main attack.

 With horizontal privilege escalation, miscreants remain on the same general user privilege level but can access data or functionality of other accounts or processes that should be unavailable to the current account or process.
 For example, this may mean using a compromised office workstation to gain access to other office users’ data.
 For web applications, one example of horizontal privilege escalation might be getting access to another user’s profile on a social site or e-commerce platform, or their bank account on an e-banking site.